Key Learning Points

 In Chinese medicine, it boils down to excess yang and deficient yin.
 However, the actual syndrome(s) diagnosed depend on your individual reactions and pain characteristics.

-You may be diagnosed with chronic fatigue syndrome (CFS) in addition to your basic fibromyalgia: or they might diagnose CFS first.
+Your diagnosis may be chronic fatigue syndrome (CFS) in addition to your basic fibromyalgia: or they might diagnose CFS first.

 Fibromyalgia slows your brain and your thinking.
 Concentration and memory suffer, and you may find your speech slurs, or you can’t articulate sentences properly.
-Some medications prescribed by your rheumatologist may originally have been used for epilepsy, even though for you they are used to help pain.
+Some medications prescribed by your rheumatologist may originally have been used for epilepsy, even though for you they are for pain.

 There are various explanations for all this in Chinese medicine.
 These include syndromes such as: